daceloc007/Python-1-Assignment/assignment.md

 If you are a more advanced student you should try to include some input validation in your script and provide the user with meaningful error messages.
-The input coming from the command line in this case will always default to a string, but you will one day write functions that take input from other sources and you will likely need to handle different data types.
+The input coming from the command line in this case will always default to a string, but you will one day write functions that take input from other sources and so you will need to get accustomed to working with and casting between different data types.
 Think about dates for example.

 To better equip yourself for handling different situations you should be using Python's interactive environments like a sandbox.
 If you are unsure how something might behave you should try it.
 For example, in an interactive Python environment try casting a Boolean into a float.

 ### QUESTION 4